cloudfoundry/docs-deploying-cf/openstack/install_cf_openstack.html.md

 ## Requirements ##

-It is assumed that you have [validated your OpenStack](validate_openstack.html) and [have a bosh running](deploying_microbosh.html).
+It is assumed that you have [validated your OpenStack](validate_openstack.html) and [have a BOSH deployment running](deploying_microbosh.html).

-It is also required that you have provisioned a floating IP address (`2.3.4.5` in the examples below) and setup your DNS to map `*` records to this IP address.
-For example, if you were using `mycloud.com` domain as the base domain for your Cloud Foundry, you need a `*` A record for this zone mapping to `2.3.4.5`.
+It is also required that you have provisioned an IP address and setup your DNS to map `*` records to this IP address.
+For example, if you were using `mycloud.com` domain as the base domain for your Cloud Foundry, you need a `*` A record for this zone mapping to your provisioned IP address.

-Confirm in your local terminal that you have the bosh CLI installed and is targeting your bosh:
+Confirm in your local terminal that you have the installed the BOSH CLI and have targeted your BOSH:

 <pre class="terminate">
 $ bosh status
 Config
-             /Users/drnic/.bosh_config
+             /Users/example/.bosh_config

 Director
-  Name       firstbosh
+  Name       mybosh
   URL        https://1.2.3.4:25555
   Version    1.5.0.pre.939 (release:930f73f5 bosh:930f73f5)
   User       admin